 Once cool, slice the logs diagonally into 1cm slices.
 Use a serrated knife and a sawing action as you'll need to cut through the whole almonds.

 When cool, transfer to an airtight container.
 They keep very well and will stay crisp for a week or two.
-You can also freeze biscotti.
+You can also freeze these healthy biscotti.

 Frequently asked questions

-Biscotti are twice baked, which makes them quite hard and crunchy.
-This makes them ideal for dipping or dunking, and also means that they keep well.
+Biscotti are twice-baked, which makes them quite hard and crunchy.
+This makes them ideal for dipping or dunking into wine and coffee and also means that they keep well.
+If you enjoy crunchy cookies, you might also like these healthy oat crumble biscuits.

-This gluten free almond biscotti recipe is made with all healthy ingredients.
+This gluten-free almond biscotti recipe is made with healthy ingredients.
 There's no wheat flour and no dairy - the fat in the biscuits is all healthy fat from the almonds.
-They are sweetened with just a small amount of honey and no added sugar.
+They are sweetened with just a small amount of honey and no added refined sugar.
+These healthy biscotti also have more protein and lower carbs than other types of biscuits or cookies.

 Each of these healthy biscotti has just under one hundred calories (they'll vary slightly depending on the size and how many almonds are in each!).
 They are very satisfying because they're full of protein, fibre and healthy fats.